Behind impressive heavy doors and ornate turn-of-the-century stained glass windows lies the Explorers Club headquarters on East 70th Street.

 All lectures and events are held in the Clark room.
 The walls proudly display a few of the retired expedition flags from historic explorations.
 A sled from the 1909 North Pole expedition and an extremely rare set of double elephant tusks from the Congo can also be found here.

-The uppermost floor is home to their research archives, holding the club’s impressive collection of manuscripts, art, and artifacts, much of which was donated by members returning from expeditions.
+The uppermost floor is home to the research archives, holding the club’s impressive collection of 13,000 books, 1,000 museum objects, 5,000 maps and 500 films.